matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/6 Writing Acceptance Criteria.md

 * Reach consensus among the stakeholders
 * Describe both positive **AND** negative scenarios
 * Serve as a basis for the user story acceptance testing
-* Allow accurate planning and estimation
+* Allow accurate planning & estimation

 ### How to write Acceptance Criteria?